hpcleuven/VscDocumentation/source/leuven/leuven_module_system.rst

 This page offers additional information about the module system used on the HPC clusters hosted at KU Leuven.

-A lot of scientific software is centrally available on the VSC clusters.
-To avoid conflicts between different software packages, the installations are offered as modules (specifically, the `Lmod system <https://lmod.readthedocs.io/en/latest/>`__ is used).
-The executables, libraries, headers, ... of a certain module can only be used after that module has been loaded.
-By loading a certain set of modules, you can easily set up an environment that has precisely the software you need.

 .. _module_hierarchy: